About Me

 Hi, I’m Jade.

-I’ve worked in litigation, corporate counsel, and government roles.
+• I am licensed in Florida and New Jersey.
+My career spans litigation, corporate counsel, and government roles.
 I’ve trained everyone from new paralegals to senior management.
 Those experiences gave me a wide lens on many areas of law that you study during bar prep.

 Instead of forcing you into a rigid system, I tailor my coaching to you because coaching should always begins with you — how you learn, where you struggle, and what study methods you respond to.
 I believe in finding what your strengths and weaknesses are and finding strategies to address it.